General

 Why would an application not be considered?

-It is late, incomplete, no status with CRA, not mailed to the Foundation mailing address, no purpose stated for the funding request.
+It is late, incomplete (e.g. financial statements not included), no status with CRA, application not submitted via the online form, or no purpose stated for the funding request.

 Are late applications considered?